bhavik-singhi/Atliq-Hardware-Business-Insights/README.md

 ## Problem Statement:
 Atliq’s management noticed they lack the insights needed for quick decision-making.
 To fix this, they sent business Queries to their data analytics team.
+The goal of this project is to provide clear and accurate insights for 10 specific business questions from the ad hoc requests.
+These insights will be used by Executive as top management to improve decision-making.

 ## Tools & Technique:
 - Data Analysis